soldier in inform and full combat gear standing in the street during the day with their face redacted

 Unlike a standard job, the "contract length" refers to your total service obligation.
 This commitment covers a grueling series of phases, from basic training to assessment and qualification, that can take two years or more to complete.
 Earning the Green Beret marks the start of your operational service, not the end of your contract.
-This roadmap breaks down the entire timeline, from the day you enlist to the years of service you owe after succeeding.
+For candidates who want a dedicated SFAS-specific preparation program, the SFAS training program is built around exactly that assessment.

 The Initial Commitment: Becoming an 11B Airborne Soldier